mootools/mootools-more/Docs/Class/Events.Pseudos.md

 Events.Pseudos
 ==============

-Gives the possibility to add pseudo events to Classes that have implemented the [Events][] class.
+Defines the `:once` pseudo event for classes that have implemented the [Events][] class as well as the `definePseudos` method for adding your own.

 Event Pseudos {#Pseudos}
 ========================